editor-rs/vscode-rust/doc/cargo_command_execution.md

 ```json
 "rust.cargoEnv": { "RUST_BACKTRACE": 1 }
 ```

+### Executing Cargo commands in an integrated terminal

+The `"rust.executeCargoCommandInTerminal"` configuration parameter controls whether a Cargo command should be executed in an integrated terminal.

+By default, the extension executes Cargo commands as child processes.
+It then parses the output of the command and publishes diagnostics.
+Executing Cargo commands in an integrated terminal is useful if you need to run a binary and enter some text.

+Unfortunately, there is currently no way to parse output of an integrated terminal.
+This means diagnostics cannot be shown in the editor.

+The configuration parameter supports the following values:

+* `true` - A Cargo command should be executed in an integrated terminal.
+* `false` - A Cargo command should be executed as a child process.

+### Specifying what kind of integrated terminal is used

+The `"rust.shell.kind.windows"` configuration parameter specifies what kind of integrated terminal is used.

+The configuration parameter should be specified only if the user uses Windows with [WSL](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).

+In all other cases the extension should be able to determine it itself.

 ### Setting An Action To Handle Starting A New Command If There Is Another Command Running